$\aleph$-IPOMDP: Mitigating Deception in a Cognitive Hierarchy with Off-Policy Counterfactual Anomaly Detection: Introduction

-At the core of this recursive model are the subintentional agents (sometimes referred to as DoM$(-1)$).
-These agents follow a reactive, typically model-free and myopic, policy.
-These agents do not model other agents at all, treating others' actions as part of the environment.
-In turn, their optimal policy is a function of their persona and the interaction history:
+\paragraph{The Cognitive Hierarchy} At the core of recursive models are subintentional agents (sometimes referred to as DoM$(-1)$).
+These agents follow reactive, typically model-free and myopic policies, treating other agents' actions as environmental features rather than strategic choices.
+Their optimal policy depends only on their own policy and the interaction history:

-This trait allows it to reason about changes in the beliefs of DoM$(0)$ and use this ability to its benefit, as presented next.
+This trait allows the DoM$(1)$ to reason about changes in the beliefs of DoM$(0)$ and use this ability to its benefit, as presented next.
 Similarly to the DoM$(0)$, the DoM$(1)$ computes the $Q$-values of its actions and acts based on these values.